 Chances are, your company doesn’t need to know that you’re taking time off for mental health.
 You simply request the time off you need as “sick leave.”
 Your employer, due to medical health information protection laws, shouldn’t need to know the specific issue.

-Can I Use PTO for Mental Health Concerns?
+Can I Use PTO for a Mental Health Leave of Absence?

 The good news is that many firms have moved away from traditional sick leave programs.
 57% of businesses offer paid-time-off (PTO) programs to be used for any variety of reasons, from vacation to mental health days.
 29% of private firms offer PTO to part-time workers, and 4% provide unlimited time off.10